mcpiatkowski/hello-sagemaker/CUSTOM_CONTAINER.md

 Your existing `train.py` and `inference.py` scripts should work with minimal modifications:

-1. Ensure your scripts use the SageMaker environment variables:
+1. Ensure your `train.py` script uses the SageMaker environment variables:
    - `SM_MODEL_DIR`: Where model should be saved
    - `SM_CHANNEL_TRAIN`: Path to training data
    - `SM_CHANNEL_TEST`: Path to test data